jimz011/homekit-infused/docs/installation.md

 - Install all of the cards/components below.

 ### HACS
 Below is a list of all the addons required to run the Homekit Infused, you can install ALL of them through HACS.
+If this is your first time installing HA you want to click on your current dashboard and click on `take over control` if you haven't done so already.

 | Name | Type  | Description |
 |----------------------------------|-------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|